 The entire island seemed to be on fire.
-In 90 minutes, eight battleships, eight other ships were sunk, four more battleships, and nine others damaged, 300 aircraft destroyed, and 3700 soldiers, sailors, marines, and civilians were killed or wounded by two waves of Japanese carrier based aircraft.
+In 90 minutes, eight battleships and eight other ships were sunk, four more battleships, and nine others damaged, 300 aircraft destroyed, and 3700 soldiers, sailors, marines, and civilians were killed or wounded by two waves of Japanese carrier based aircraft.
 It was still less than what was expected.
 On the outset, Fuchida gave a flare signal for an hastily planned conventional attack, one configured for an expected American defensive preparedness, instead of the planned signal for the attack in case surprise was complete, which it was as signified by the famous “Tora, Tora, Tora” broadcast.
 Fuchida’s signal prompted the torpedo bombers to wait a few critical minutes before attacking Battleship Row while the dive and level bombers plastered the airfields.
 Those few minutes were key: they allowed the crews to secure battle stations and close water tight doors.
 The torpedo bombers as a result took more casualties and their hits less devastating than they could have been.
-Consequently, Fuchida wanted a third attack to destroy the fuel farms, dockyards and repair facilities, and probably also to correct the sub par, though still devastating, results.
+Consequently, Fuchida wanted a third attack to destroy the fuel farms, dockyards, and repair facilities, and probably also to correct the sub par, though still devastating, results.
 But he was overruled by Adm Nagumo: most of the Japanese losses occurred during the second wave, and the American carriers were not in port and therefore an unknown threat.
 Also, the fuel situation would be critical if the Kido Butai lingered which it would have to do all day if a third strike was launched.
 By noon, all aircraft were recovered, and the Japanese were racing home.